 Peoples’ History Walking Tours is constantly developing new tours and other services for the enjoyment and education of visitors and local residents alike.
-This season, we are developing a new tour about key labour struggles in Ottawa’s history, requested by the Historical Society of Ottawa.
+This season, we are preparing for a public lecture about the class struggle in Ottawa during 1919, asking why Ottawa’s workers did not mount a general strike like their counterparts in many other Canadian cities.
+In September 2022, Brian will be giving a public lecture on the topic for the Historical Society of Ottawa.

 We urge you to inquire about custom tours.
 Got a special need or interest that is not covered by one of our existing tours?
 Do you want a radical take on the exhibits in the Canadian History Hall of the Museum of History?
 How about a radical take on the history of the military, Ottawa labour history, or some other topic?
 Maybe you need a radical history of Ottawa for an American audience.
 Contact us about your special interests and we will try to accommodate you.